Aignosi/sientia-log-library/README.md

 # sientia-log-library-
-library for users to log information on mlflow through SIENTIA
+Library for users to log information on mlflow through SIENTIA Documentation for the library can be found [here](https://psychic-waddle-7kwrrmw.pages.github.io/)